GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy_apply.md

 ```
   -c, --cluster string     Name of GKE cluster to deploy to.
   -f, --filename string    Configuration file or directory of configuration files to use to create Kubernetes objects (file or files in directory must end with ".yml" or ".yaml").
+The file or directory could also be a GCS url.
   -h, --help               help for apply
   -l, --location string    Region/zone of GKE cluster to deploy to.
   -n, --namespace string   Namespace of GKE cluster to deploy to.
 If omitted, the namespace(s) specified in each Kubernetes configuration file is used.
   -p, --project string     Project of GKE cluster to deploy to.
 If this field is not provided, the current set GCP project is used.
   -R, --recursive          Recursively search through the configuration directory for all yaml files.
+It also applies to a GCS url.
   -t, --timeout duration   Timeout limit for waiting for Kubernetes objects to finish applying. (default 5m0s)
   -V, --verbose            Prints underlying commands being called to stdout.
 ```